Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 *Wrote [#] unit tests in log collection bash scripts to validate regex scrubbing of personally identifiable information*

 * Action verb - "Wrote".
 Personally I think it's a bit weak.
+A better one would be "Created".
 * What-How-Why.
     * What - "Wrote [#] unit tests in log collection bash scripts".
     * How - "bash scripts".